Erics38/Python-projects/docker-hello-world/README.md

 Used:
 FROM: nginx:alpine is the official image for Nginx.
 This is what allowed me to use HTTP and build a frontend to show that I successfully created a docker file

 COPY: Brings in the CSS and HTTPS.
-Copy gets its ability from ,

 EXPOSE is where it listed the port I connect to (80)